crypt0rr/kb/content/commands/windows/nslookup/index.md

 date : 2020-09-23T12:30:20+02:00
 # hidden : true
 # draft : true
-weight : 0
+weight : 110
 # tags : ['']
 ---

+---

-## Nslookup - Displays information that you can use to diagnose Domain Name System (DNS) infrastructure
+Displays information that you can use to diagnose Domain Name System (DNS) infrastructure.

 ## Usage